loganchaffee/loganchaffee/README.md

 :seedling: **What I'm Learning:** Currently learning TypeScript, tRPC, Prisma, and NextAuth.js

-## Recent Projects I've Worked On:
+## Some Side Projects I've Worked On:

 **Brilliant Book Worm** | https://www.brilliantbookworm.com/
 - Track your reading.
 Manage your library and book reviews.
 See what others are reading and share your ideas.